SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 The currently active strategy might be dropped, if you do not adhere to the pitstop plan defined in the strategy.
 To conform to the strategy, you must execute the pitstops in the laps as defined in the strategy +/- a few laps (10% deviation is allowed).
 If you think, that the predefined strategy is not of any use any more, because of a crash or changing weather conditions, you can cancel it actively with a voice command or by using ["StrategyCancel" controller action](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist).

 Please note, that in a team race, the starting driver must be the one, which created and activated the strategy for the given event.
+If there is a need to alter or adopt the selected strategy later on, for example due to accidents or severe wether changes, this can be done using the [strategy support of "Race Center"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#strategy-handling).

 ## Technical information